rpaluvee/tmdb-api/README.md

 #### Discover features

-* Search for movies based on various parameters such as average rating, cast, crew, region, release year, genres and many more.
+* Search for movies based on various parameters such as average rating, cast, region, release year, genres and many more.
 `tmdbClient.discover().movies()...`

 * Search for TV shows based on various parameters such as air date,